 "When Yamaha asked me to try its new APX, I played it in rehearsals and I thought there was something exceptional about the guitar.
 "I ended up recording with it on a Marc Jordan record.
-Everybody was so impressed, they wanted to buy it.
-"But, what I loved about it was its sonic quality.
+Everybody was so impressed, they wanted to "But, what I loved about it was its sonic quality.
 It's just real musical.
 Real even.
 Real round.
 Very expressive.
-I plug it into a board and it sounds like a guitar.
-"Another thing-the harmonics are great.
+Uplug it into a board and it sounds like "Another thing-the harmonics are great.
 Play the top, middle or bottom of the fret board, it's never too thin or too fat.
 Even just to play it by yourself in a room, it sounds great.
 "I've already written stuff on it.
-There's no way I'm going to give it back."
-Steve Farris Mr. Mister "When Yamaha asked me to try its new APX guitar, I was supposed to evaluate it then give it back.
+There's no way I'm going to give it back." could do what this one can.
+The APX's are the only acoustics I'm going to use.
+"When Yamaha asked me to try its new APX guitar, I was supposed to evaluate it then give it back.
 No way.
 It's a great guitar.
 "What killed me about the guitar was its stereo feature.